vickmuir/Backup/install-backup-client-windows2016.md

 10. Specify processing and backup time options.
 Check **Quick file scanning** and enter the hours or minutes you want as your backup time window.
 Then, click **Next**.
 11. Select encryption type (default setting is AES 256-bit) and enter your encryption password.
 Click **Next**
 12. Select log options for your job.
 Check **Create log file**, and select **Automatically purge expired log files only**.
 Then, click **Next**
 13. Select **Just exit from this wizard**, and click **Finish** to complete the configuration.
-The new job now appears under MyAgent.
+The new job now appears under My Agent.

 ## Running the {{site.data.keyword.backup_notm}} job

 1. Remote control your server through RDP.
 2. Start Central Control.
-3. In the workspace, right-click **MyAgent** and select the agent that you created.
+3. In the workspace, right-click **My Agent** and select the agent that you created.
 4. On the welcome screen, click **Next**.
 5. Select the backup destination or an another location to seed the backup job.
 Click **Next**.<br/>
    For more information about multiple vaults, see [Multi-vaulting](multivaulting.html)